Prash3r/TrackmaniaTwitchBot/README.md

  - **1** everyone

 # Modules: commands and evaluators
-All modules are either a command or an evaluator and they are located here:

- - [/TTBot/optional/commands](https://github.com/Prash3r/TrackmaniaTwitchBot/tree/master/TTBot/optional/commands) if they are commands (message starting with !)
- - [/TTBot/optional/evaluators](https://github.com/Prash3r/TrackmaniaTwitchBot/tree/master/TTBot/optional/evaluators) if they are evaluators (all messages need to be analyzed)
+Modules can consist of commands and/or evaluators.
+What commands and evaluators are exactly, and which are available, you can read up [here](https://github.com/Prash3r/TrackmaniaTwitchBot/tree/master/TTBot/module)

 ## I want to implement additional functionality
 Feel free to create pull requests.
-This is an early stage of development so if you want to implement general functionality you maybe should talk to me first - chances are that someone is already doing it.
+This is an early stage of development so if you want to implement general functionality you maybe should talk to us first - chances are that someone is already doing it.
 If you want to implement a command or an evaluator you should look at an existing one first.

-**If you have no means of testing just commit your newmodulename.py into evaluators or commands and i will test and integrate them.**

 ### Some Tips and examples